sulu/sulu-docs/cookbook/jackrabbit.rst

    composer require jackalope/jackalope-jackrabbit

-In addition to the previous command you also have to make sure that Jackrabbit is running on your server.
+In addition to the previous command you also have to make sure that `Jackrabbit`_ is running on your server.

 Configuration
 -------------

 Change the ``config/packages/sulu_document_manager.yaml`` file to something similar as below.
-Mind that it is recommended to pass the URL via an environment variable, which can e.g. be set in your ``.env`` file.
+Mind that it is recommended to pass the URL via an `environment variable`_, which can e.g. be set in your ``.env`` file.

 .. code-block:: yaml